 They zip along at a top speed of 12.5mph and are currently found in Cowes, East Cowes, Newport, Ryde, Sandown and Shanklin.
 You can only ride them on the road and you have to return them to one of the 100 parking bays around the Isle of Wight.

-You need to start by downloading the Beryl app and giving your bank details.
+You need to start by downloading the Voi app and giving your bank details.
 You then need to provide a valid driving licence.

 The pricing depends on whether you buy a bundle of minutes or just pay for one ride.

-When I checked, a 30 minute journey cost £4.50.
-If you were travelling at top speed you'd cover about 6 miles, which is roughly the distance from Newport to Cowes or Newport to Ryde (ish).
-You can also buy bundles of minutes which makes it much cheaper.
+If you were travelling at top speed for half an hour you'd cover about 6 miles, which is roughly the distance from Newport to Cowes or Newport to Ryde (ish).
+In other words, it would cost you about £3.50 to get from Newport to Ryde in a best case scenario.

 Electric Vehicle Charging POints on the Isle of Wight